gabbro246/archivetools/readme.md

 - `-m`, `--month`: Organizes files by months.
 - `-y`, `--year`: Organizes files by years.
 - `--rename`: Renames files if a conflict occurs.
+- `--mode`: Specifies the mode for date selection.
+Options are:
+  - `default`: Prioritizes EXIF dates, then sidecar, then metadata.
+  - `oldest`: Selects the oldest date available from any source.
+  - `exif`: Selects the oldest EXIF date if available.
+  - `sidecar`: Selects the oldest date from sidecar files.
+  - `metadata`: Selects the oldest file creation or modification date.

 ### Delete Duplicate Files with `deleteallduplicate.py`
 Scans a directory for duplicate files (images and videos) and retains only the preferred file based on EXIF or metadata information.